-- $cs_1 \dots s_n y_1 \dots y_m$ types the discriminating argument. - · c is a type constructor with n ≥ 0 parameters and m ≥ 0 indices. - Index condition: The index variables $y_1, \ldots, y_m$ must be distinct and must not occur in $s_1, \ldots, s_n$ . - Elimination restriction: t must be a proposition if c is not computational.
-A type constructor c is computational if in case it targets $\mathbb{P}$ it has at most one proof constructor d and all nonparametric arguments of d have propositional types.
+- · $cs_1 \dots s_n y_1 \dots y_m$ types the discriminating argument. - · c is a type constructor with $n \ge 0$ parameters and $m \ge 0$ indices. - Index condition: The index variables $y_1, ..., y_m$ must be distinct and must not occur in $s_1, ..., s_n$. - Elimination restriction: t must be a proposition if c is not computational.
+A type constructor c is computational if in case it targets \mathbb{P} it has at most one proof constructor d and all proper arguments of d have propositional types.

 For every value constructor of c a defining equation must be provided, where the pattern and the target type of the defining equations are determined by the type of the inductive function, the position of discriminating argument, and the number of arguments succeeding the discriminating argument.
 Each pattern contains exactly two constants, the inductive function and a value constructor in the position of the discriminating argument.
-Patterns must be linear (no variable appears twice) and must give the index arguments of the inductive function and the parametric arguments of the value constructor with underlines.
+Patterns must be linear (no variable appears twice) and must give the index arguments of the inductive function as underlines.
+The patterns for constructors must omit the parametric arguments of the constructor.